schell/moongraph/README.md

 The graph is built automatically by registering each function. `moongraph` figures out how the functions connect by their paramaters and their results.

-`moongraph` validates and schedules nodes to run in parallel where possible, using `rayon` as the underlying parallelizing tech (still a WIP).
+`moongraph` validates and schedules nodes to run in parallel where possible, using `rayon` as the underlying parallelizing tech.
+This only happens when compiled with the "parallel" feature, on by default.

 ## what